All Episodes

 A story here that I didn't have a chance to get to yesterday or today.

-Thirteen nutrition lies that made the world sick and fat.
+13 nutrition lies that made the world sick and fat.

-And it's just another example of how We are being lied to so much by government people for different reasons and activists of the left.
+And it's just another example of how we are being lied to so much by government people for different reasons and activists of the left.

 Eggs are bad for your health.